Subscribe to the FWD: by Selzy email marketing digest and get actionable tips, trends, and 21 growth ideas to try today.

 While email automation is not directly involved in the lead capture process, it enhances the performance of landing pages, social media ads, and other lead generation practices.
 Instead of monitoring your lead capturing and reaching out to new leads manually, you can set up triggered automated campaigns and monitor the performance using your ESPs analytics reports.

-Moreover, you can make lead generation more efficient by offering incentives such as gated content or welcome discounts, capturing lead data early on, and better personalizing your email communications.
+You can also make lead generation more efficient by offering incentives such as gated content or welcome discounts, capturing lead data early on, and better personalizing your email communications.

 Automation software allows marketers to produce and deliver highly personalized campaigns for nurturing leads, improving conversions, and re-engaging dormant subscribers, and email personalization is a proven way to increase customer engagement.
 In fact, most people nowadays expect brands to tailor marketing messages to their needs and tastes.
 By segmenting your email list based on characteristics such as demographics or behavior patterns and setting up relevant triggers, you can send laser-targeted, ideally timed messages that your customers are more likely to interact with.